SMPTE/ris-osvp-metadata-camdkit/src/test/cpp/opentrackio-parser/README.md

 ## Overview

-This C++ example implements a parser OpenTrackIO JSON samples.
-It provides functionality to parse, validate, and process OpenTrackIO JSON data.
+This C++ example implements a simple OpenTrackIO JSON sample parser.
 The parser includes methods for accessing values and scaling them to user-preferred units.

 ## Required Software
 - C++20